open-navigation/opennav_amd_demonstrations/README.md

 ```
 sudo apt install python3-vcstool  # if don't already have
 vcs import . < opennav_AMD_demos/deps.repos
-cd ouster-lidar/ouster-ros && git submodule update --init  # Unfortunately, Ouster's software process is poor
+cd ouster-lidar/ouster-ros && git submodule update --init
 cd ../../../
 ```

-Next, we need to obtain our dependencies that are available on from `rosdep`:
+Next, we need to obtain our dependencies that are available from `rosdep`:

 ```
 rosdep init  # if haven't done